rilldata/rill/docs/docs/tutorials/rill_clickhouse/3-r_ch_dashboard.md

 ---
 title: "3.
-Create Dashboard in Rill"
+Create Metrics-view and Dashboard in Rill"
 sidebar_label: "3.
-Create Dashboard in Rill"
+Create Metrics-view and Dashboard in Rill"
 sidebar_position: 4
 hide_table_of_contents: false
 tags: